ThibautHumblet/VRExperience/README.md

 ## Install
 Because we're building a VR application in Unity, a couple of things need to be configured before we can start developing.

-### 1. Clone this Github Repo & open it
+### 1. Clone this GitHub Repo & open it
-Clone this repo by executing the following powershell command in your desired folder.
+Clone this repo by executing the following PowerShell command in your desired folder.
 ````
 git clone https://github.com/ThibautHumblet/VRExperience.git
 ````